In 2015, transportation accounted for the largest portion (about 39 percent) of Manitoba’s greenhouse gas (GHG) emissions (1).

 There also appears to be a shift from railways to trucks, although rail transport emissions have also grown since 2002.*

-* NOTE: Since the 2012 dataset, railway emissions for 2010 onward have been excluded from national data.
+* NOTE: The 2011 and 2012 dataset for railway emissions have been excluded from national data.